YunoHost-Apps/wallabag2_ynh/README.md

 app requires a manual operation, that's why it's provided as a new package.
 For the migration process, please refer to the [official documentation](http://doc.wallabag.org/en/master/user/migration.html).

-## Limitation

-This application does not connect to the LDAP yet which is needed to retrieve users information - such as the password.
-One consequence is that you will not be able to use third-party applications which are not Web browser add-on - i.e. the Android application.
-Conversely, the add-ons for Firefox and Chrome will work as long as you're connected to the SSO.
-It is nevertheless a [planned feature](https://github.com/wallabag/wallabag/issues/966) for the v2.1 and will be provided by this package as soon as it's implemented.

 ## Links